The Stonehenge Transportation Mystery

 Walk like an Egyptian

-The experiment showed that 48 students ( four x 12 poles) could lift 2.3 tonnes – which was the weight of one of the pyramids building stones – the larger the stone the more poles and men you need but quite easy even for wimpish students.
+The experiment showed that 48 students ( four x 12 poles) could lift 2.3 tonnes, which was the weight of one of the pyramid’s building stones.
+The larger the stone, the more poles and men you need, but it was quite easy even for wimpish students.
 In prehistoric Days with Cro-Magnon works you would need only 24 people to move a Pyramid stone or a Bluestone at Stonehenge without the rest blocks the video has included in their H & S safety assessment….LOL!!

 A-Frames and Cranes

-In our exploration of ancient technology, we encounter the question of transportation and the handling of colossal loads.
+In our exploration of ancient technology, we encounter the question of how to transport and handle colossal loads.
 The Sarsen stones serve as an illustrative example due to their significant size, and it is perplexing that historians and archaeologists often overlook the intricacies of moving and placing these stones.
 This oversight persists even though, even with today’s technology, replicating the achievements of Homo Superior at Stonehenge remains a daunting challenge.

-The crane, a machine designed for lifting and moving heavy materials, is pivotal in the transport and construction industries.
-Equipped with a hoist, wire ropes or chains, and sheaves, a crane utilizes mechanical advantages to lift and lower materials beyond the capacity of human effort.
-Historically, the invention of the crane is attributed to the Ancient Greeks in the late 6th century BC, evidenced by cuttings for lifting tongs and Lewis irons on stone blocks of Greek temples around 515 BC.
+The crane, a machine designed to lift and move heavy materials, is pivotal in the transport and construction industries.
+Equipped with a hoist, wire ropes or chains, and sheaves, a crane utilises mechanical advantages to lift and lower materials beyond the capacity of human effort.
+Historically, the invention of the crane is attributed to the Ancient Greeks in the late 6th century BC, as evidenced by cuttings for lifting tongs and Lewis irons on stone blocks of Greek temples dating to around 515 BC.

-The reluctance of some scholars to acknowledge advanced lifting devices within the historical context of Homo Superior may stem from the challenge it poses to established historical frameworks.
-Nevertheless, the investigation into the engineering marvels of Stonehenge encourages us to reassess the capabilities of this ancient civilization, prompting a deeper understanding of their technological prowess and organisational acumen.
+The reluctance of some scholars to acknowledge advanced lifting devices in the historical context of Homo Superior may stem from the challenge they pose to established historical frameworks.
+Nevertheless, the investigation into the engineering marvels of Stonehenge encourages us to reassess the capabilities of this ancient civilisation, prompting a deeper understanding of their technological prowess and organisational acumen.

-The transition from ramps to the more sophisticated winch and pulley hoist marked a significant shift in construction technology during ancient times.
-The emergence of the compound pulley system, attributed to Aristotle in the Mechanical Problems, coincided with a notable decrease in the weights of stones handled on Grecian building sites.
+The transition from ramps to the more sophisticated winch-and-pulley hoist marked a significant shift in ancient construction technology.
+The emergence of the compound pulley system, attributed to Aristotle in the Mechanical Problems, coincided with a notable decrease in the weights of stones handled on Greek building sites.
 This transformative period saw the prevalence of smaller stones, weighing less than 15–20 metric tonnes, in contrast to the archaic era’s trend of using larger blocks.

 The adoption of the crane, facilitated by the compound pulley system, introduced a more efficient and practical method of vertical motion.
-Grecian temples of the classical age, exemplified by the Parthenon, favoured the use of several smaller stones over fewer larger ones.
-Monolithic columns, a prominent feature in earlier constructions, were gradually replaced using multiple-column drums.
+Grecian temples of the classical age, exemplified by the Parthenon, favoured using several smaller stones rather than fewer larger ones.
+Monolithic columns, a prominent feature in earlier constructions, were gradually replaced by multiple-column drums.

-While the exact circumstances of this transition remain uncertain, the historical record indicates that the compound pulley system and the crane became integral to Grecian construction sites.
-The literary evidence from Aristotle’s Mechanical Problems and the resurgence of larger block sizes at Grecian temples suggest a correlation between the adoption of the compound pulley and advancements in construction techniques.
+While the exact circumstances of this transition remain uncertain, the historical record indicates that the compound pulley system and the crane became integral to Greek construction sites.
+The literary evidence from Aristotle’s Mechanical Problems and the resurgence of larger block sizes at Greek temples suggests a correlation between the adoption of the compound pulley and advancements in construction techniques.
 The earliest construction cranes, likely powered by humans or beasts of burden like donkeys, marked a transformative period in ancient construction methods.

-The evolution of cranes played a crucial role in the construction of tall buildings, and their development over time enabled the lifting of heavier weights.
+The evolution of cranes played a crucial role in the construction of tall buildings, enabling the lifting of heavier loads.
 In the High Middle Ages, harbour cranes emerged to facilitate ship loading and unloading, often integrated into stone towers for enhanced strength and stability.
 The earliest cranes were crafted from wood, but with the advent of the Industrial Revolution, materials like cast iron and steel became predominant.

 At Stonehenge, the construction methods are a subject of speculation, with suggestions that timber A-frames were employed to raise the stones.
 Teams of individuals may have hauled the stones upright using ropes, and the topmost stones (lintels) could have been incrementally raised on timber platforms and slid or pushed into place.
 Carpentry-type joints on the stones indicate a high level of woodworking skill among the builders.

-The idea of A-frames finds support in demonstrations by individuals like Wally Wallington, a retired construction worker, who showcased techniques based on lever principles to rotate, lift, and position heavy monoliths.
-An A-frame, essentially a basic crane without a pulley or winch, operates on similar principles, facilitating vertical movement.
-Adding a swivel base could transform it into a fully functional crane, a concept compatible with the mortise and tenon joints observed at Stonehenge.
+The idea of A-frames finds support in demonstrations by individuals such as Wally Wallington, a retired construction worker, who showcased techniques based on lever principles for rotating, lifting, and positioning heavy monoliths.
+An A-frame, essentially a basic crane without a pulley or winch, operates on similar principles to facilitate vertical movement.
+Adding a swivel base could transform it into a fully functional crane, a concept compatible with the mortise-and-tenon joints observed at Stonehenge.

-Estimates of the manpower required for Stonehenge construction suggest a substantial effort, with millions of hours of work involved.
-The various phases of Stonehenge’s construction, from the initial to the third phase, may have required extensive human labour, reaching up to 20 million hours for working the stones.
-The primitive tools available at the time necessitated considerable effort, highlighting the strong will and advanced social organization required to build and maintain such a monumental site.
+Estimates of the manpower required for Stonehenge’s construction suggest a substantial effort, with millions of hours of work.
+The various phases of Stonehenge’s construction, from the initial to the third phase, may have required extensive human labour, amounting to up to 20 million hours spent working the stones.
+The primitive tools available at the time necessitated considerable effort, highlighting the strong will and advanced social organisation required to build and maintain such a monumental site.
 Stonehenge stands as a testament to the ingenuity and determination of its ancient builders.
 (Stone transportation and censorship)

 Further Reading